galaxy-genome-annotation/docker-chado/README.md

 ## Using the Container in `docker-compose.yml`

 It is strongly, strongly recommended that you pin your images to a [specific tag](https://quay.io/repository/galaxy-genome-annotation/chado?tab=tags) of this repository.
-I have intentionally and unintentionally broken the `:latest` images before.
+I have unintentionally broken the `:latest` images before.

 E.g.